 - 1 cup 4% cottage cheese

 - 36 jumbo pasta shells, cooked and drained

 - 1/2 cup shredded mozzarella cheese

 - In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
 Remove from the heat.
 Stir in the spinach, cottage cheese, Parmesan cheese, carrot and seasonings; mix well.
 Stuff into pasta shells.
-Arrange in a greased 13-in. x 9-in. baking dish; set aside.
+Arrange in a greased 13x9-in. baking dish; set aside.
 In a saucepan, melt butter; stir in flour until smooth.
 Gradually add milk and salt; bring to a boil.
 Cook and stir for 2 minutes or until thickened.
 Pour over shells; sprinkle with mozzarella cheese.
 Cover and bake at 350° for 30 minutes or until heated through.
 Uncover and bake 5 minutes longer or until browned.
-Yield: 8-10 servings.

-Originally published as Spinach-Stuffed Shells in Taste of Home Ground Beef Cookbook 1999, p234
+Originally published as Spinach-Stuffed Shells in Taste of Home Ground Beef Cookbook-Book